 GIFT logo

-GIFT 2025-2026
+GIFT 2026-2027

-Activating the Body of Christ
+Walking in the Footsteps of Christ

 New GIFT Households